johnmtayag/Amazon-Recommender-System/README.md

 3. Points where PC1 < 100 and PC2 > 100
 4. Points where PC1 < 100 and PC2 < -100

+In total, 10 major anomalies were identified.
 The anomaly curves for each example in these groupings are plotted to analyze their shapes.

 <p align="center">
   <img src="images/pca_top_two_principal_components2.png" alt="Principal Components" width="500"/>